The Walton Collection

 Rare John Edward (Ned) Daly 1916 commemorative poster.

-Ned Daly was born at 26 Frederick Street (now O'Curry street), Limerick, on 25 February 1891, the only son of ten children born to Edward and Catherine Daly (née O'Mara).
-He was the younger brother of Kathleen Clarke, wife of Tom Clarke, and an active member of the Irish Republican Brotherhood (IRB).
-His father, Edward, was a Fenian (IRB member) who died, aged 41, five months before his son's birth.
+Born at 26 Frederick Street , Limerick, Ned was the only son of ten children born to Edward and Catherine Daly (née O'Mara) and through his family connections was steeped in nationalist ideals for Ireland .
+He was the younger brother of Kathleen Clarke, the wife of Tom Clarke, and an active member of the Irish Republican Brotherhood (IRB).
+His father, Edward, was a Fenian IRB member who died, aged 41, five months before Ned's birth.
 Notably, his uncle was John Daly, a prominent republican who had taken part in the 1867 Fenian Rising and Fenian Dynamite Campaign in England, being imprisoned in the cell next door to Tom Clarke for several years before being released.
 From their time together in Prison John Daly and Tom Clarke were lifelong friends.

 Originally printed and published by O'Loughlin, Murphy and Boland, using a photo by Keogh Bros., the text below the photograph simply states: "EDWARD DALY, Executed at Kilmainham, May 4th, 1916".
 This is another stunning reproduction on 210 gsm satin art paper , beautifully mounted on a mottled green suede background and set behind glass in a handmade, aged dark mahogany finish frame with a gold gilt sightline.